Mercy Ships: Madagascar

+Mercy Ships has conducted multiple medical missions in Madagascar since 1996, providing free surgeries and healthcare training.
+Major field services in 2014-2016 and 2024-2025 focused on surgical care, medical capacity-building, and hospital partnerships.
+Working with the Malagasy government, Mercy Ships aimed to improve medical access and infrastructure.

 Sierra Leone

-Mercy Ships vessels have visited Sierra Leone five times, beginning in 1992.
-Mercy Ships has tailored its work in Sierra Leone to support the country's National Health Sector Strategic Plan, which aims to strengthen the national health system.

 In December 2011, Mercy Ships signed on as a full partner to a Health Agreement with Sierra Leone, focusing on improving the country's principal hospitals.
 The agreement calls for Mercy Ships to focus on upgrading medical and surgical services, patient recordkeeping and the physical conditions of hospital buildings and infrastructure.

 The organization's partner in Sierra Leone is the Aberdeen Women's Centre, formerly the Aberdeen West Africa Fistula Center.
 The Aberdeen Women's Centre is one of the few locations on the African continent offering obstetric fistula repair for women who have been injured during childbirth.
-Started by Mercy Ships with the Ministry of Health, Addax Foundation and other partners, the Fistula Centre is now operated by the Gloag Foundation (UK).
+Started by Mercy Ships with the Ministry of Health, Addax Foundation and other partners, the Fistula Centre is now operated by the Gloag Foundation.

+After a period of maintenance in the Canary Islands, the Global Mercy returned to the Port of Freetown in August 2024 for another field service.

 Republic of Congo

 The Mercy Ships 2013 field service in Pointe Noire marked the first visit by a Mercy Ship to the Republic of Congo.
-Mercy Ships partnered with the country's Ministry of Health, and programs addressed requests by the authorities in Congo-Brazzaville to support continuing education opportunities for practicing professionals.
+Mercy Ships partnered with the country's Ministry of Health, and programs addressed requests by the authorities in the Republic of Congo to support continuing education opportunities for practicing professionals.
 Those included mentoring and training in nursing, anesthesiology, infection control, cataract removal surgery, basic surgical skills, trauma care, newborn resuscitation, palliative care, midwifery, and community health education.
 Mercy Ships partnered with local hospital infrastructures to help improve quality of care, teamwork and communication.